WisTex/Neuhub/README.md

 * Navigation according to each use case above.
 * Design it so that the PDL Editor and Apps still work as intended.
 * It is compatible with Bootstrap code examples (containers, grids, panels, cards, etc.).

+## Use Cases

+I would like to make the new template as versatile as possible.
+We might eventually need to make multiple configurations because there are many distinct use cases, such as:

+* **Solo Hubs** - The focus is on the channel, and every channel can have its own unique theme (like how you can customize the colors on redbasic).
+Similar to how redbasic works now.
+* **Forum Websites** - Navigation is similar to a traditional forum, with multiple forum areas.
+You can easily view and switch between all of the forum channels on the same website.
+The focus is on the website and the fact that it has multiple forum channels.
+* **Public Hubs** - Similar to solo hubs, but some additional navigation to the hub home page and other pages the hub operator wants to highlight.
+The public hub operator has more control over common navigation sitewide.
+* **Multi-Author Blog** - Additional navigation for finding and navigating public content.
+Add pages and navigation that turn the site into a multi-author website, listing content from multiple channels on the main website.

+I know a lot of this can be accomplished via the PDL Editor, but having pre-configured themes for each use case would make things easier for site owners.
+Ideally, we will just make one theme that adapts based on certain configuration settings.

 ## Collaboration